How to Build an Effective Onsite Health Center

 Don’t let the number of choices overwhelm you.
 With a partner who has experience in implementing and managing onsite health centers, you won’t have to make any decision alone.

-Concentra has nearly 40 years of experience in occupational health, and 25+ years in managing onsites for businesses of all sizes in a variety of industries.
-We take a consultative approach to health, partnering with you to identify the needs of your workforce and create a unique onsite just for you.
+Concentra has nearly 40 years of experience in occupational health, and more than 25 years of experience in managing onsites for businesses in a variety of industries.
+We take a consultative approach to health, partnering with you to identify the needs of your workforce and creating a unique onsite just for you.
 Using two proprietary tools, Concentra onsite health centers are designed to meet your current needs as well as your long-term health and wellness goals.

-Before getting started, a Concentra onsite expert will perform an Organization Evaluation by conducting interviews, observing the workforce and location, and reviewing objective data.
-They will use this information to determine your company’s cultural readiness for an onsite clinic, and recommend what services will initially benefit your workforce.
+Before getting started, a Concentra onsite expert will perform an organization evaluation by conducting interviews, observing the workforce and location, and reviewing objective data.
+They will use this information to determine your company’s cultural readiness for an onsite clinic, and recommend what services will initially benefit your workplace.

 While in some cases we might recommend that you start small, Concentra will also develop a framework that considers the long-term growth of your onsite center.
-This Onsite Continuum tool uses a multi-year framework to match onsite services with an employer’s need over their lifetime as a client.
-It starts with the recommendations from the Organizational Evaluation, then provides a logical succession plan to improve overall workforce health.
+This onsite tool uses a multi-year plan to match onsite services with an employer’s needs over time.
+It starts with the recommendations from the organizational Evaluation, then provides a logical succession plan to improve overall workforce health.

-Through all the evaluations and recommendations, Concentra works as your strategic partner to help implement and manage the most effective onsite for your business.
+Concentra does all the heavy lifting for you, from evaluating your unique culture and workforce to making recommendations, Concentra works as your strategic partner to help implement and manage the most effective onsite for your business.

-If you’re ready to start an onsite health center for your business, or you just want to learn more, you can enjoy a free consultation with one of our onsite health experts.
+If you’re ready to start an onsite health center for your business, or you just want to learn more, you can enjoy a complimentary consultation with one of our onsite health experts.